SmithEcophysLab/ecophys_sp2019/user_guide.md

 ## Introduction
 The purpose of this repository is to provide all the material you will need to be successful in this class.
-This includes the syllabus, daily notes, and links to reading material as well as slides and tools used for the class.
+This includes the syllabus, daily notes, and links to reading material as well as slides and tools.
 All changes to the documents (including additions and subtractions) are actively tracked and previous versions of documents can be accessed if needed.
 The GitHub environment also provides an avenue for you to post your own documents or